isaacdagel/blade-bootstrap-icons/README.md

 A package to easily integrate Bootstrap SVG icons into your Laravel project.

+## Requirements

+Laravel version 7 is required for this package to work.

 ## Installation

 The package can be installed via Composer: